rhelmer/status/README.md

 ----------
 - helped with system add-on roll-out
   - Pocket had some l10n issues
-    - version shipped w/ Firefox
+    - xpi shipped w/ Firefox only has en-US, need one with all locales
 - fixed bugs from try run on onUpdateAvailable
   - https://bugzil.la/1279012
   - re-ran try build